cfpland/frontend/content/guides/05-submitting.md

 ### 5. Avoid cliches

-> Don’t use cliches, everyone use’s cliches and it makes your proposal blend in.
+> Don’t use cliches, everyone uses cliches and it makes your proposal blend in.
 If you feel the pull of using a phrase everyone has heard "a million times", ask yourself if it adds to what you’re trying to convey.
 > _[Richard Schneeman](https://schneems.com/blogs/2016-04-07-conference-proposal)_

 Cliches are very tricky to use well without seeming trite.
 In general, conference speakers should avoid using them in their titles or abstracts.
 If you need some good examples of cliches, [here's a list](https://examples.yourdictionary.com/examples-of-cliches.html).